-Acetic acid is a carboxylic acid group organic compound having molecular formula CH3COOH.
+Acetic acid is a carboxylic acid group organic compound having the molecular formula CH3COOH.
 In this compound, a group of methyl is attached to a functional carboxyl group.
 The main element of vinegar is acetic acid.
-Mixer of Acetic acid and water forms the vinegarsolution, of which 5% to 20% in the volume is acetic acid.
+Mixer of Acetic acid and water forms the vinegar solution, of which 5% to 20% in volume is acetic acid.
 The acetic acid has a pungent odor and a sour taste.
-In this article we will be exploring various dimesions pertaining to acetic acid which are its structure, physical and chemical properties among others.
+In this article, we will study the structure of acetic acid, its preparation, physical and chemical properties, along with some solved examples from past years.

 This Story also Contains